palmtop/statusok/README.md

 ## Running with Docker Compose

 An example compose file is in the root directory of the project.
 The file builds the statusok project from the local Dockerfile and also creates and starts an influxdb and grafana instance.
-You just have to set the config fiel path in the statusok volumes section.
+You just have to set the config filepath in the statusok volumes section.

 Now run it: